JulePralle/SDC_Term1_Project3_BehavioralCloning/README.md

 ## Introduction
 In this project a car should learn how to drive autonomously on a track in a simulator cloning human driving behaviour using TensorFlow and Keras.
 A convolution neural network should be build and trained to predict the steering angle of the car.
-The data for training will also be created with the simulator build by Udacity.
+The data for training will be generated with the simulator build by Udacity.

 ![result video](./writeup/run1.gif)